UniversityOfAthens/x11-window-manager/README.md

 Keycodes are just integer identifiers used to represent a particular key position on the keyboard.
 They are completely ignorant of the key's content.
-That's why you should prefer working with KeySyms, which represent characters in a portable, cross-keyboard fashion (`XK_a`, `XK_space` and so on).
+That's why you should prefer working with KeySyms, which define characters in a portable, cross-keyboard representation (`XK_a`, `XK_space` and so on).
 Most Xlib routines require a keycode, so a call to `XkbKeycodeToKeysym` is required.
 Note that `XKeycodeToKeysym` is deprecated.